Skip Ribbon Commands

 Answer?

-article by one of the top agency management consultants in the country:
+one of the top agency management consultants in the country.

 “Simply because a client demands a binder does not mean the agency has to give the client a binder unless the client really does need a temporary contract of insurance.
 If the client really just needs proof of insurance, then the agency should issue the proper proof — not a binder.
 Very few clients possess insurance licenses, so rarely do they really know what form they need.
 The agency is the entity with the license and should do what is right.